 You’ll also want some help negotiating the price of a business—because not every price tag is set in stone.
 This is a great time to consult your business broker, lawyer, banker, and accountant for help.

-And once you know what you’ll need to dish out to buy the small business for sale, figure out how you’ll get the cash to buy the business.
+And once you know what you’ll need to dish out to buy the small business for sale, figure out how you’ll get the cash or a loan to buy the business.
 There are a few different ways to gather the capital you need to make the purchase—such as partnering with others, selling stocks, leasing, business acquisition loans, and so on.

 Your last step?
 Sealing the deal.

 To do so, you’ll need to put together a lot of legal documents, notes, and agreements—like the bill of sale, adjusted purchase price, patents, trademarks, non-compete agreement, and much more.

 Once you’ve reviewed everything with a lawyer, you’ve made it!
 You’re just one signature away from buying a small business.